chainsawriot/textplex/README.md

     [spacyr](https://github.com/quanteda/spacyr) (Benoit et al.) to
     maintain compatibility with the original implementation.
 2. Super slow, but premature optimization is the root of all evil.
-3. For algorithm by Benoit, Munger & Spirling (2019), use [sophistication](https://github.com/kbenoit/sophistication).
+3. For the algorithm by Benoit, Munger & Spirling (2019), use [sophistication](https://github.com/kbenoit/sophistication).

 References: